xsol05/xsol05.github.io/content/posts/006-mentorship.md

 From a mentee perspective, I have found it incredibly beneficial to have an experienced Software Engineer as a mentor to learn from.
 We have been able to discuss and clarify mental models which have strengthened my understanding of concepts; I have been able to learn tips and practices that may not be “Googleable” and would have probably taken me years to discover; I have been able to learn from his career experiences and journey.

 My technical skills and knowledge have also improved tremendously compared to when I first started out, and it has been very encouraging to be able to see and feel this difference.
 For example, I am not blocked as frequently anymore, or even if I am, I can unblock myself, and that is because of the correct mental models I have now.
 Ultimately, it is also really good for the company, because work gets done faster!
+The biggest testament to my growth so far has been my recent promotion to Software Development Engineer 2 in just 9 months!
+This definitely would not have been possible without the support of my mentor and colleagues.

 ### From a mentor perspective